How to apply

 There are two intakes per year and you need to apply for the GP college of your choice (or both).

 The program is based on an apprenticeship model and as a GP trainee you will be working as a GP in an accredited training facility, getting paid while you are training towards fellowship.
 Training takes place in a range of hospital and general practice settings in rural, regional and metropolitan areas.

 During your training period you will get the support you need from our highly experienced medical educators and GP supervisors.

-The AGPT Program selection process for 2019 is jointly led by the Australian College of Rural and Remote Medicine (ACRRM) and the Royal Australian College of General Practitioners (RACGP).
+The AGPT Program selection process for 2022 is jointly led by the Australian College of Rural and Remote Medicine (ACRRM) and the Royal Australian College of General Practitioners (RACGP).

 For ACRRM selection queries, please email [email protected] .

-RACGP 2020 Applicants
+RACGP 2022 Applicants

 On successful College assessment candidates will be contacted by GPTT and will be asked to confirm the following:

-GPTT North West Program
+GPTT North West Program for RACGP Applicants

-Registrars who commit to this program undertake placement in Tasmania’s North West for the first 12 months of their community practice.
+Registrars will undertake placement in Tasmania’s North West for the first 12 months of their community practice.
 This could comprise of any combination of GP Terms 1 and/or 2 and /or a community based extended skills post.